savoir-vivre/ahrf/README.md

 A horizontal line `<hr>` is done with at least three dashes with spaces in between.

+#### HTML snippets

+Every line starting with a `<` and containing a `>` later on will be concatenated without change.
+By that you can include snippets of HTML to include whatever else you need to include.

 #### Comments

 There is no specific regex for the comments.
 If the line doesn't "satisfy"